 Share your dreams for expansion, and get input from them.
-Even if you don’t have many promotion paths right now, your vision of the future might, and that is something you can get them involved with.
+Even if you don’t have many promotion paths right now, your vision of the future might.
+Get your staff involved in this process.

 Always set some kind of goals with them.
 Ask them what they want in the future, and help them get it.
 The rewards here can go well beyond the walls of your food truck and return in ways you never imagined.